riggraz/fruit-recognition/README.md

+# Fruit image classification with convolutional neural networks

-# Statistical Methods for Machine Learning (2019/2020) - Project on neural networks
+Project for the exam Statistical Methods for Machine Learning @ UniMI.

+For additional information see the related report.

 ## Repository structure